 To obtain a bank statement file, log into your bank account online and navigate to the statements page.
 Select the date range that you wish to download the statement for and export the statement to your computer as a CSV.
 This process may differ from bank to bank.

-Use the guide below to import this statement file.
+This guide demonstrates how to import this statement file.

 Other types of file formats supported by the bank import tool are OFX, QBO, QIF, SWI and 940 files.
 The format of these file types are fixed and do not need to be mapped as shown in Step 4 below.